dbieber/davidbieber.com/hugo/content/snippets/2020-01-26-next-steps-for-ama.md

 +++
-title = "What's Next for Ask Me Anywhere?" date = 2020-01-26T10:00:00
+title = "What's Next for Ask Me Anywhere?" date = 2020-01-26T10:00:00 plugins_js = ["collapsible", "ask-me-anywhere"]
+tags = ["ask-me-anywhere"]

-summary = "Next steps for Ask Me Anywhere" plugins_js = ["collapsible", "ask-me-anywhere"] tags = ["ask-me-anywhere"]
+message = "My next steps for Ask Me Anywhere."
 +++

 Yesterday I put up an early version of [Ask Me Anywhere](/snippets/2020-01-25-ask-me-anywhere/).
 You'll notice it's in the snippets section of the website, rather than part of the main blog.
 This gives me the freedom to post it even though I know it's not as polished as it could be.